hmarkova/DataX_2023/README.md

 │    ├── gb_model.h5         <- Gradient Boost Model.
 │
 ├── notebooks     <- All Jupyter notebooks created in the project.
-│    ├── final.ipynb <- Final notebook without saving models into h5 files.
-│    ├── final_loaded.ipynb <- Final notebook including saving models into h5 files.
+│    ├── penguins_model.ipynb <- Jupyter notebook with building classification models.
 │
 ├── README.md                         <- The README file for users who wants to use this project.
 ├── Report                            <- Documentation of our project.